That-Dev-Girl-Sites/jhalabi.com/_posts/2022-02-07-core-dynamic-render-override.md

 categories:
   - development
   - wordpress
+excerpt: I was recently given the task of making the WordPress core RSS block look exactly like one of our custom blocks posts block.
 ---

 I was recently given the task of making the WordPress core RSS block look exactly like one of our custom blocks posts block.
 That custom block displays a series of news stories.
 RSS feeds are series of news stories, so this request totally makes sense.